preciofishbone/OmniaFx/docs/tutorials/first-extension/apply-localization/README.md

 - `localize.manifest.ts` - Define the default value in English.
 - `localize.sv-se.manifest.ts` - Define the translation value in Swedish.

+>Tip: You can notice that the generated `localize.sv-se.manifest.ts` does not constraint on interface so when any Swedish label is missing it will just fallback to English without causing build error.

->Tip: It is possible to export a whole localization .json file in Omnia Admin to send to translator, then manually add the content back into manifest files.
+>Tip: It is possible to export a whole localization as .json file in Omnia Admin for doing translation work, then manually add all the translated json back into the correct manifest files.

 ## Usage

-- in Component:
+- E.g. in Component:

     ```tsx